prakharmrsl/easypcceo.github.io/pages/pc-cases/hard-drive-storage.md

   </div>
 </section>

-This thing looks good and performs better - from design to storage space, you can't beat the Thermaltake View 91.
+Thermaltake made a case that looks good and performs better - from design to storage space, you can't beat the View 91.

-The internal drive cage has twelve drive bays which can hold either 3.5" or 2.5" drives.

 And can we take a moment to talk about the sheer magnitude of this beastly case?
 It's huge!